 Do you have problems with your speech since your brain surgery or any brain trauma?

-I have had speech problems and word finding and speech ever since my brain surgery.
+I have had word-finding and speech problems since my brain surgery.
 I knew it could be a long term problem and only time would tell.

 As time went by my songs went from Disney to Kylie Minogue and Whitney Huston.
 I would spend hours singing away.